So, why are we talking about adverts?

 You can probably think of a big way adverts are tied up with the economy: they (mostly) try to make us buy stuff.
 Economists are really interested in us buying stuff, aka being consumers.
 That’s because what we buy, and how much of it we buy, changes what our economies look like.

 You know that blue-jumper scene in Devil Wears Prada?
 (If you’ve never seen that film, what the hell were you doing for all of the noughties?)
-In it, Meryl Streep, playing icy fashion editor Miranda Priestly, absolutely lays into on Anne Hathaway’s character about her blue jumper.
+In it, Meryl Streep, playing icy fashion editor Miranda Priestly, absolutely lays into on Anne Hathaway’s character for not caring which shade of blue is deemed the latest fashion trend.

 She’s talking about the fashion industry.
 But what she’s saying is also true of the economy in general.
 The more blue jumpers we all buy, the more blue-jumper businesses will be set up and the more people will be employed making blue jumpers.
 How much of our income we all spend on things like blue jumpers, and how likely we are to take out credit cards with which to buy blue jumpers, can affect what our country’s finances look like.
 And if we decide that each fashion season we need a different shade of blue jumper, then that’s going to have an impact on our .